 Where: Harbourfront Centre, 235 Queens Quay

-It’s all fitness, (nearly) all the time over at York U. And while these camps are heavy on the sports, options such as Might Muscles Camp will teach your kids about the science that powers their bodies.
-Other themes include swimming, tennis and basketball and fees start as low as $200, with extended care available for a fee.
+It’s all fitness, (nearly) all the time over at York U. And while these camps are heavy on the sports, options such as Mighty Muscles Camp will teach your kids about the science that powers their bodies.
+Other themes include swimming, tennis, and basketball, with extended care available for a fee.

 Age Range: 5 to 15

 MakerKids | makerkids.com